Certificate in General English

 Classes are conducted once a week

-• ConversationThe conversations introduce the new grammar of each cycle in a communicative context and present functional and conversational expressions.
+• Conversation: The conversations introduce the new grammar of each cycle in a communicative context and present functional and conversational expressions.

-• Grammar FocusThe new grammar of each unit is presented in color boxes and is followed by controlled and freer communicative practice activities.
-These freer activities often have students use the grammar in a personal context.
+• Grammar Focus: The new grammar of each unit is presented clearly and is followed by controlled and freer communicative practice activities.
+These activities often have students use the grammar in a personal context.

-• Listening The listening activities develop a wide variety of listening skills, including, listening for gist, listening for details, and inferring meaning from context.
-Charts or graphics often accompany these task-based exercises to lend support to students
+• Listening: The listening activities develop a wide variety of listening skills, including listening for gist, listening for details, and inferring meaning from context.
+Charts or graphics often accompany these task-based exercises to lend support to students.

-• Word PowerThe word power activities develop students’ vocabulary through a variety of interesting tasks, such as word maps and collection exercised.
-Word Power activities are usually followed by oral or written practice that helps students understand how to use the vocabulary in context.
+• Word Power: The Word Power activities develop students’ vocabulary through a variety of interesting tasks such as word maps and collection exercises.
+These are usually followed by oral or written practice that helps students understand how to use the vocabulary in context.

-• Group ActivitiesThe group activities are pair work, group work, or whole class activities involving information sharing and role playing to encourage real communication.
+• Group Activities: The group activities involve pair work, group work, or whole-class participation with information sharing and role-playing to encourage real communication.